Xxlilsolid/Midi2Keyboard/README.md

 - [ ] Build pre-built binaries.
 - [ ] Comment and/or make docstrings in methods
 - [ ] Auto updater for releases (and git)
+- [ ] Abide by the naming conventions

 List subject to change